home-assistant/home-assistant.io/source/_docs/authentication.markdown

 ### {% linkable_title Authentication failures from `127.0.0.1` %}

-If you're seeting authentication failures from `127.0.0.1` and you're using the `nmap` device tracker, you should [exclude the Home Assistant IP](/components/device_tracker.nmap_tracker/#exclude) from being scanned.
+If you're seeing authentication failures from `127.0.0.1` and you're using the `nmap` device tracker, you should [exclude the Home Assistant IP](/components/device_tracker.nmap_tracker/#exclude) from being scanned.

 ### {% linkable_title Bearer token warnings %}